An iconic resort to receive a $15 million reinvention to match the finest location in Scottsdale

 - Several upgrades to the resort’s two lagoon-like pools include additional cabanas and beautifully new landscaped surrounds.
 Guests and locals will continue to enjoy creative cocktails and light bites from the The Canal Club Poolside and are welcome to dip their toes in the resort’s signature sandy beach pool, La Playa.

-The second phase of the reinvention will focus on all 204 guestrooms and suites, each of which features private outdoor patios or balconies.
-Upgrades in each room will include:
+The second phase of the reinvention focused on all 204 guestrooms and suites, each of which features private outdoor patios or balconies.
+Upgrades in each room include:

 - All case goods